-Lots of climbers who want to improve tend to say “I’m gonna go to the climbing gym two times a week for the next six months.”
+Lots of climbers who want to improve tend to say, “I’m gonna go to the climbing gym two times a week for the next six months.”
 That’s a pretty good idea.
 It’s certainly not a bad idea.
 If nothing else it will be fun.

-That said, simply climbing in an uncontrolled, and unmeasured way, without a specific training strategy, will not typically yield great results or improvement.
-If progress is your goal, then we need to be intentional about how we train, and we also need to be careful not to mix up, or condense, skill and strength training into one single workout.
-For more about strength training for rock climbing read my other article, Skill vs. Strength in Rock Climbing.
+That said, simply climbing in an uncontrolled and unmeasured way, without a specific training strategy, will not typically yield great results or improvement.
+If progress is your goal, then you need to be intentional about how you train, and you also need to be careful not to mix up, or condense, skill and strength training into a single workout.
+For more about strength training for rock climbing read “Skill vs. Strength in Rock Climbing.”

 When you do go to the gym or crag, choose your routes carefully.
 Remember, the goal is not to just send the next number grade.
 The goal is to train specific skills.
 Don’t simply find a 5.11 with a quick but painful crux (unless pain tolerance is the specific skill you’re trying to train).
 Find a route with some more technique required, so you’re actually learning about movement.
 And don’t forget about bouldering!
 I’ll admit it, I’m not as excited about bouldering as I am about leading trad climbs, for example.
 But bouldering is still really helpful, and I can’t recommend it enough.
 Just be careful you are not trying problems that you can’t do due to a physical limitation.
 If you’re trying to go from 5.9 to 5.11, I wouldn’t recommend doing boulder problems where the limitation is your strength or power.
 While those qualities do need to be trained, keep in mind that this isn’t your strength training session.
 Find a nice slabby V2 with balancy moves, tough footwork, and a complex sequence.
-Do a series of five to ten V1 and 2s that challenge your route-reading.
+Do a series of 5–10 V1s and V2s that challenge your route-reading.
 The idea is to find routes that test your technique, not your strength.

 Another thing you can do is … don’t laugh … watch some climbing films.
 The power of visualization shouldn’t be underestimated.
 This is something that people do regularly in other sports, and it really does help.
 Watch them over and over with your friends of similar abilities, try to understand the movements people are doing, and talk about how the climbers move.
-By discussing and vocalizing the reasons they might flag a leg, turn a shoulder, or hook a heel, you’ll begin to conceptually understand the movements better, and that will translate to on the rock performance.
+By discussing and vocalizing the reasons they might flag a leg, turn a shoulder, or hook a heel, you’ll begin to conceptually understand the movements better, and that will translate to on-the-rock performance.

 Another powerful tool is one you may be looking at right now.
 A smartphone is a great way to record yourself and your friends, and maybe some climbers more advanced than you are, doing the same route or boulder problem.
 Watch the videos and compare how people move; this can be incredibly informative.

 The amount of rest needed between skill training sessions will depend largely on how fit you already are and what you can do for skills training.
 In short, advanced climbers who will be doing hard enough climbing to be creating heavy loads on joints and connective tissues will need more time between sessions, 48–72 hours.
-Climbers starting out will be able to space skills more tightly, 24–48 hours might be sufficient.
+Climbers starting out will be able to space skills more tightly; 24–48 hours might be sufficient.

 And don’t forget, you’ll want to be planning skills training around two strength training sessions per week.
 If you are doing both forms of training, I like to put my skills days right before my strength training days because the skills days are not entirely without muscular effort, and so it’s nice to do them when you’re fresh.
 So, for an example: Saturday skills, Sunday strength; Wednesday skills, Thursday strength.
-(This follows the popular 2 on/2 off dictum, but separates skill/strength days.)
+(This follows the popular two on/two off dictum, but separates skill/strength days.)
 You can cut it up however you like, that’s just one example that might work for you.
-If I wanted to have 3 skills sessions per week, I’d add a skills day to Tuesday in this example and keep my rest days as Monday and Friday.
+If I wanted to have three skills sessions per week, I’d add a skills day to Tuesday in this example and keep my rest days as Monday and Friday.

-Become an #uphillathlete with Josh Wharton’s 4 week Beginner to Intermediate Rock Climbing Training Plan
+Become an #uphillathlete with Josh Wharton’s 4 week Beginner to Intermediate Rock Climbing Training Plan.